Innovations in Screw Materials for Enhanced Strength and Durability in Marine Applications

 Coatings and Surface Treatments

 One prevalent coating for marine screws is the use of ceramic or metallic coatings.
 These coatings provide an extra layer of protection against corrosion and wear.
 Ceramic coatings, such as aluminum oxide or titanium nitride, create a barrier between the screw material and the harsh marine environment, reducing the risk of corrosion.
-Metallic coatings, such as zinc or nickel, offer sacrificial protection, corroding before the screw material is affected.
+Metallic coatings, such as zinc coating or nickel coating, offer sacrificial protection, corroding before the screw material is affected.

 Surface treatments, such as passivation or electroplating, can further enhance the corrosion resistance of screws.
 Passivation involves treating the screw surface with an acid solution to remove impurities and create a protective oxide layer.
 Electroplating involves depositing a thin layer of a corrosion‑resistant metal onto the screw surface.